D4De/classes/README.md

 - injection_sites: list of injection sites, each injection site has an index and a value, the value itself has two parameters, value_type that describes what kind of value has been selected based on our error models and raw_value which is the numerical value.
 - cardinalities: list of cardinalities selected.
 - patterns: list of patterns selected.

+At the beginning of the [`injection_sites_generator`](src/injection_sites_generator.py) file we placed an enum called OperatorType that defines all the supported error models.

 ### Fault injector